 A short walk away from the dunes stands The Sand Museum, a unique museum that displays large sand sculptures by artists from around the world.
 In the past, sand exhibitions were held outdoors and in temporary structures, but in 2012 the sand museum moved into its own permanent building.

-Exhibitions change annually and last from mid April to early January of the following year.
+Exhibitions usually change annually and last from mid April to early January of the following year.
 Every exhibition has its theme, typically a country or region.
-In 2018, the theme of the exhibition was the Czech Republic and Slovakia, which established diplomatic relations with Japan 100 years ago.
+In 2020, the theme of the exhibition was the Czech Republic and Slovakia, which established diplomatic relations with Japan 100 years ago.
 Due to the coronavirus, the exhibition was extended for one more year until January 3, 2022.

 By regular city bus